-- Call 911 or seek medical attention.
-Have someone call 911 immediately and provide a full accounting of the situation.
+- Have someone call 911 immediately and ask if anyone knows CPR.
 If you are at a pool with a lifeguard, they will be trained in CPR and first aid.
-This sort of training is required for many professions and activities, so inquire widely as to whether anyone is CPR trained. *Note: avoid administering CPR if you are untrained, as you may cause additional harm to the victim.
+Do not administer CPR if you are untrained, as you may cause additional harm to the victim.

 - Get contact information from everyone on the scene or who may have witnessed the incident.
-If the accident occurred at a public pool, request to file an incident report with the management.
-Take photographs of the deck and pool area where the incident took place, including any possibly defective equipment that may have contributed to the accident.
+If the accident occurred at a public pool, file an accident report with the management.
+Take photos of the deck and pool area where the incident took place, including any possibly defects that may have played a part.
 Consider filing a police report, especially in cases of wrongful death or gross negligence on the part of the pool operator.

-- Once the victim has been stabilized, document all injuries that resulted from the accident.
-Take photographs of visible injuries and take notes of any non-visible symptoms.
-Be sure to keep copies of all documentation you receive related to the victim’s treatment, including medical bills, diagnostic test reports, prescription information, emergency room records, etc. Consider keeping notes relating to all conversations you have with doctors or medical professionals, police officers, witnesses, and related parties.
+- Once the victim has been stabilized, document all pool accident injuries.
+Take photos of the injuries.
+Be sure to keep copies of all documentation you receive related to the victim’s treatment, including medical bills, diagnostic test reports, prescription information, emergency room records, etc. Try to keep notes on all conversations with doctors and other medical professionals, police officers, witnesses, and related parties.

-What if the injury or drowning occurs at a family or friends
+What if the Injury or Drowning Occurs at a Family or Friend's Home?

 An already difficult situation is made even more so when an accident occurs at the home of a friend or family member.
-Unfortunately, research suggests that guests at friends’ or family members’ pools are up to six times more likely to experience a drowning incident than at a public pool.
-This may be because we feel safe in the spaces and company of trusted intimates and therefore let our guards down.
+Unfortunately, research shows guests at friends’ or family members’ pools are up to six times more likely to drown or injure themselves than at a public pool.
+This may be because we feel safe and familiar in these spaces and let our guard down.

 If they do not carry an insurance policy or their policy doesn’t cover the accident, and you are unable to come to a settlement privately, your only recourse to collect compensation would be through filing a legal claim.
 This, of course, presents unique challenges to your personal relationships.

 Ultimately, the decision about whether to pursue a legal claim will come down to your personal judgment and situation.
-Should you choose to pursue a legal or insurance claim, consult with a personal injury attorney to find out how best to pursue your claim.
+Should you choose to pursue a legal or insurance claim, consult with a personal injury attorney to find out how best to do so given the circumstances.

 Help Proving Liability

-Proving liability for a swimming pool injury accident is often very complex and typically includes proving negligence or premises liability against a private individual or entity such as a health or athletic club.
-Building and safety codes may require pool owners to have safety gate so children do not have unsupervised access to a pool.
+Proving liability for a swimming pool injury accident is often very complex and typically includes proving negligence against a private individual or entity such as a gym.

-In other cases, if a public entity, such as city, county, or school, then you must adhere to governmental torts claim rules, which have many quick deadlines and pitfalls.
+If the drowning occurred in the pool of a public entity, such as a city swim center, then you must adhere to governmental rules, which have many short deadlines and pitfalls.